-- 3.1 The application seeks full planning consent for the erection of 39 affordable residential dwellings with associated infrastructure including new pedestrian and vehicular access off Rosslyn Avenue.
+- 3.1 This application is a resubmission of application 18/00734/FULMAJ and seeks full planning consent for the erection of 39 affordable residential dwellings with associated infrastructure including new pedestrian and vehicular access off Rosslyn Avenue.
 The proposed dwellings consist of 15 x 2 bedroom bungalows, 11 x 2 bedroom houses and 13 x 3 bedroom houses and all of the dwellings are proposed to be affordable rented units.
 The dwellings are to be externally finished in red brick (Ibstock Moroeth Blend and Calderstone Claret) under a grey concrete roof tile (Russell Grampian) with dark grey UPVC windows and doors.

 - 3.2 Access to the site is to be gained via a continuation of Rosslyn Avenue with the new access road measuring approximately 10m in width including 2m pedestrian footpaths either side.
 The access road runs into the site creating an internal T shaped internal road layout with a turning head to the western end with shared drives either side.
+A gated field access is to be provided to allow access for agricultural purpose.
 Each of the dwellings are shown to be set back from the internal highway and have a minimum of 2 off street parking spaces either to the front or side of the dwellings and rear gardens in excess of 10m in depth.

 - 3.3 In conjunction with the submitted plans the application is accompanied be a range of supporting documents as follows:

 - Planning and Affordable Housing Statement

 - Design and Access Statement

 - Preliminary Ecological Appraisal

 - Flood Risk and Sustainable Drainage Statement

 - Flood Risk Sequential and Exceptions Test

 - Transport Statement

 - Utilities Statement

 - Boundary Treatment Plan

 - Topographical Survey

-- Financial Viability Assessment
+- Bat and Bird Survey and Habitats Assessment